pfalcon/pycopy/docs/library/usocket.rst

 .. admonition:: Difference to CPython
    :class: attention

-   For efficiency and consistency, socket objects in MicroPython implement a `stream` (file-like) interface directly.
+   For efficiency and consistency, socket objects in Pycopy implement a `stream` (file-like) interface directly.
 In CPython, you need to convert a socket to a file-like object using `makefile()` method.
-This method is still supported by MicroPython (but is a no-op), so where compatibility with CPython matters, be sure to use it.
+This method is still supported by Pycopy (but is a no-op), so where compatibility with CPython matters, be sure to use it.

 Socket address format(s)